 Fats are broken down to fatty acids that provide energy.
 Fats play an important role in supplying omega-3 and omega-6 fatty acids.
 One should strike balance between omega-3 and omega 6 by consuming them in the ratio of 5:1.
 Omega-3 is extremely important for performing the vital functions.
 Unfortunately, these fatty acids cannot be produced by the body.
 Therefore, it is important to meet your fat requirements.

 Fats are extremely important in absorbing all the vital nutrients and vitamins such as vitamin A, E, D and K from your diet.
 They also play an important role in maintaining the body temperature.
 It is also essential for growth, proper nervous functions, maintenance of healthy brain, proper structure of cell membrane and hormone production.
 However, the most important factor is opting for healthy fats.
-Not all are healthy, and unhealthy ones like hydrogenated fats are harmful for the health.
+Not all are healthy, and unhealthy ones like hydrogenated fats are more like to cause cardio vascular problems.
 Opt for healthy saturated fats from cold water fishes like salmon, herring and mackerel, grass fed meat, butter, coconut and avocados.

 All three macronutrients are important for performing several vital functions.
+However, the proportion between the three would vary depending on the individual and their lifestyle.
 Take wise meal decisions that help you acquire the ideal proportion of macronutrients to stay fit, healthy and happy.

 Check out how our program EAT FIT, GET FIT can help you develop healthy eating habits that will boost your health index without compromising your food preferences.